 The fighting, which flared up late last year, has so far claimed the lives of 24 civilians and 22 policemen and displaced more than 20,000 people, according to estimates by NGOs in Rakhine state, though the state government puts the number of displaced civilians at about 7,800.

-Zaw Min Tun rejected a question from a reporter asking whether pressure from neighboring China led to the military’s declaration in December of a four-month unilateral cease-fire in five of its military command regions in a bid to breath life into the country's teetering peace process.
+Zaw Min Tun rejected a question from a reporter asking whether pressure from neighboring China led to the military’s declaration in December of a four-month unilateral cease-fire in five of its military command regions in a bid to breathe life into the country's teetering peace process.
 Rakhine state is not among the five regions, however.

 Soe Naing Oo said Rakhine was previously regarded as a “white area,” a term for a non-insurgent active area, and as a result it was not included among the regions covered by the unilateral cease-fire.